7 Best Exercises to Lower Blood Pressure while Keeping Fit

-Exercise can play an important role in treating high levels of blood pressure (hypertension).
+Exercise can play an important role in managing high blood pressure (hypertension) and reaching a healthy weight.
 If you successfully control your blood pressure with a healthy lifestyle, you might avoid, delay, or reduce the need for medication.

 Studies have shown that exercise is beneficial both in preventing high blood pressure, and in preventing complications in people suffering from hypertension.